-Katy Perry looks stunning on the March 2012 cover of Interview Magazine.
-Interviewed by Kristen Wiig, the beautiful 27-year-old songstress opens up and talks about working on a farmer’s market selling peaches, hosting SNL, doing films, being criticized, tabloids and paparazzi, and many more.
+Katy Perry looks absolutely amazing on the March 2012 cover of Interview magazine.
+Interviewed by Kristen Wiig, the stunning 27-year-old songstress opens up and talks about working on a farmer’s market selling peaches, the music she listened when she was younger, hosting SNL, doing films, being criticized, tabloids and paparazzi, and many more.

-"To be honest, it should probably be a cautionary thing for parents.
+The beautiful singer admits in the cover story that she comes from humble beginnings and that she had to work for everything.
+“To be honest, it should probably be a cautionary thing for parents.
 Unfortunately, I think a lot of people are affected more by the idea of fame than the actual work ethic involved.
 A lot of them just want to be reality TV – type people who don’t do anything.
 And if they actually want to pursue a skill, whether it’s creating or writing or acting . . .
 Well, that’s hard.
 Even if you actually have the good intent to do something creative or special with your life, it’s hard.
 I mean, look at the number of people who actually get the opportunity.”

 On hosting Saturday Night Live, Perry says that, “I thought it was really fun, and, of course, interesting and educational in terms of how the industry works . . .
 You know how they call SNL ‘the institution?’
 It is like an institution – but in a good way.
 There’s nothing like it, so everyone kind of dreams about doing it.
 But then you actually get there and realize how much work it is and how little time you guys have to put the whole show together . . .
 I think we had three consecutive 20-hour days or something.”